North Carolina Central University Blog

 Information technology (IT) is essential to the functioning of modern society.
 It influences business operations by facilitating communication, optimizing data management, boosting productivity, and securing networks and systems.
 IT is also woven into the fabric of people’s daily lives through the use of emails, text messages, spreadsheets, smart home devices, antivirus software, and more.

 Due to its vast reach, IT is one of the fastest-growing sectors of the economy, with abundant job opportunities across virtually every industry.
-IT professions will experience some of the most significant employment growth over the next decade, according to projections from the U.S. Bureau of Labor Statistics (BLS).
+According to the U.S. Bureau of Labor Statistics (BLS), IT professions are projected to see strong employment growth over the next decade, with positions for information security analysts and computer and information scientists expected to increase by more than 20% between 2024 and 2034.

 Because the demand for highly skilled IT professionals is strong, the job market is competitive.
 Those pursuing an information technology education should know what IT skills employers are looking for and how those skills can help their resumes stand out.